gruntwork-io/docs/_docs-sources/foundations/iac-foundations/initial-setup.md

 ### Infrastructure Modules

-This template creates an empty infrastructure-modules repository that will be used to store Terraform/OpenTofu modules that your organization has authored and intends to use within your organization.
+The Bootstrap workflow creates an empty infrastructure-modules repository that will be used to store Terraform/OpenTofu modules that your organization has authored and intends to use within your organization.
 When running the Bootstrap workflow in your `infrastructure-live-root` account, select the option to "Bootstrap the infrastructure-modules repository".

 ## Complete Instructions In The Bootstrap Pull Requests